 Students who are exclusively interested in natural science and biology such as molecular and cellular biology, genetics, neuroscience, bionics, or molecular medicine, are not particularly suited to the course of study in molecular and applied biotechnology.
 We recommend reading the description for the Master's course of study in biology at RWTH Aachen.

 Do you want more glances and impression?
 Use our diverse information available!
 You can find our recommendations in the Bachelor in biotechnology media library.

 As an interdisciplinary science, biotechnology offers diverse field of work depending on one's specialization.
 The first possibility is research work conducted through doctoral studies.
 Depending on students' interests and discipline, universities and university hospitals, external research institutions, such as the Fraunhofer, Max Planck, and Helmholtz institutes, and research companies all offer a potential job market.
 The focus on application, technical components, and the possibility to acquire additional qualifications (such as business administration, computer science, medicine, engineering sciences, and languages) offers good possibilities for finding jobs in industry.
 Aside from research, examples also include employment in quality management, supervising studies, product development, marketing, or sales.
 Natural scientists are becoming more important in consulting.
 Numerous official offices and scientific services offer an interesting job market.
-The Federal Employment Agency annually publishes investigations into the job market for academics in Germany and into the job market for the natural sciences and computer science.
-Here you can find the current brochure to download.

 The Master course of study in Biotechnology is offered by the Department of Biology in in the Faculty of Mathematics, Computer Science, and Natural Sciences.